BSharmi/DPM-LGCP/README.md

 ## Description of the folders

-- INLA: contains the R INLA library
+- 'INLA': contains the R INLA library
 - Real: contains script, data and results for transcription factors from neural stem cells

   -Data:  peak files for twenty-one transcription factors, diHMM generated domain bed files for thirty domains and mm10 refseq genes.
 The basic input data requirements towards using the peipeline are